NalinYadav/Hand-Pose-Estimation/README.md

 # Hand-Pose-Estimation
 OpenCV and DL based project that predicts different gestures of hand

-#hand pose estimation predicts various gestures of hands
+# Hand pose estimation predicts various gestures of hands
-hand pose